 What Is a W-4 Tax Form?

-It’s essential first to learn what a W-4 Form is before learning how to get a larger tax refund or reducing the amount of money withheld each paycheck.
+It’s essential first to learn what a W-4 Form is before learning how to get a larger tax refund or trying to reduce the amount of money withheld each paycheck with every pay period.

 A lot has changed about the tax refund process since 2020.
 You no longer have to concern yourself with allowances and exemptions this upcoming tax season.
 But how did these tax terms affect finances previously?